-COMPONENTS OF GOOD VERTICAL COORDINATION ТІСК√ Is there an institutional framework in place to facilitate vertical coordination across the layers of the administrative system?
-Are the roles and responsibilities of the different layers of the administration clear with respect to social protection?
-Is there a structure that leads the coordination of social protection planning, budgeting, programming and monitoring of its implementation?
-Is this coordinating structure representative of all relevant ministries, civil society, business, traditional leadership and beneficiaries?
+COMPONENTS OF GOOD VERTICAL COORDINATION TICK √ Is there an institutional framework in place to facilitate vertical coordination across the layers of the administrative system?
+Are the roles and responsibilities of the different layers of the administration clear concerning social protections?
+Is there a structure that leads the coordination of social protection planning, budgeting, programming, and monitoring of its implementation?
+Is this coordinating structure representative of all relevant ministries, civil society (including OPDs and groups representing women's interests/empowerment), businesses, traditional leadership and recipients?
 Is the coordinating structure led by a strong ministry with the capacity to lead the coordination?
 Does the coordinating structure have the skills and capacity necessary to coordinate social protection programmes and services?
 Is there a clear line of accountability in the coordinating structure?
+Does the coordinating structure meet regularly?
+(Is there a yearly meeting plan?)
+Are there ToRs or MoUs for all the members of the coordinating structure which include clearly defined roles and responsibilities for all agencies?
+Is there a clear line of accountability between the coordinating structures at the national and sub-national levels?
+Have incentives for collaboration been established?